PerxTech/backend-interview/README.md

 It is enough to build out the application, but if you feel inclined, we would be happy to see any or all of the following:

 1. Implementation of the Extended Requirements
+2. Generate OpenAPI V3 documentation for the API
 2. Implementation of a basic SDK that interfaces with the API
 3. Postman collection that interacts with the API
 4. Basic angular app that consumes the API